mapio/hg-sap/README.md

 [![Build Status](https://travis-ci.org/mapio/hg-sap.png?branch=master)](https://travis-ci.org/mapio/hg-sap)

-A tool to publish a [Mercurial](http://mercurial.selenic.com/) repositoty squasing intermedaite (working) commits.
+A tool to publish a [Mercurial](http://mercurial.selenic.com/) repository squashing intermediate (working) commits.

 This tool can be used to build a workflow where a *working* repository (subject to frequent commits) is periodically released to a *public*